earendel-labs/buzzkill-frontend/README.md

 2. Copy the ABI JSON file from the build folder (usually after compiling with Hardhat, Foundry, or Truffle).
 3. Paste the ABI JSON into src/app/libs/abi/.
 4. Re-run the wagmi-cli tool as described above to regenerate the hooks.

-Learn More

-To learn more about Next.js, take a look at the following resources:

-Next.js Documentation - Learn about Next.js features and API.
-Learn Next.js - An interactive Next.js tutorial.

-You can check out the Next.js GitHub repository - your feedback and contributions are welcome!

-Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the Vercel Platform from the creators of Next.js.

-Check out the Next.js deployment documentation for more details.